HarvAce/buildday/README.md

 These are demos of every Intel Edison Internet of Things Grove kit sensor for use during build days.
 All examples are written in Node.js.

+Copy all of these files into your buildday folder that the Intel XDK project created.
+If you called your project something other than buildday, copy into that folder instead.

 Sensor Examples
 ------------